-According to OPEC's 2017 Annual Statistical Bulletin, Saudi Arabia possessed the world's second largest proven oil reserves (accounting for 17.8 per cent. of the world's total oil reserves) as at 31 December 2016, and was the world's largest oil producer (accounting for 13.9 per cent. of the world's total oil production) and the world's largest oil exporter (accounting for 16.9 per cent. of the world's total oil exports by volume) in the year ended 31 December 2016.
-At Saudi Arabia's current production levels of 10.5 million bpd on average in the year ended 31 December 2016, and without taking into consideration the discovery of additional reserves or developments in the oil production process, Saudi Arabia's oil reserves of 266.2 billion barrels will last for approximately another 70 years.
+According to OPEC's 2019 Annual Statistical Bulletin, Saudi Arabia possessed the world's second largest proven oil reserves (accounting for 17.8 per cent. of the world's total oil reserves) as at 31 December 2018, and was the world's third largest oil producer (accounting for 13.6 per cent. of the world's total oil production) and the world's largest oil exporter (accounting for 16.1 per cent. of the world's total oil exports by volume) in the year ended 31 December 2018.
+At Saudi Arabia's production levels of 10.3 million bpd on average in the year ended 31 December 2018, and without taking into consideration the discovery of additional reserves or developments in the oil production process, Saudi Arabia's oil reserves of 267.0 billion barrels are projected to last for approximately another 70 years.
 Since oil was first discovered in Saudi Arabia in 1938, Saudi Arabia's economy has expanded rapidly, principally due to the revenues generated from the export of crude oil and related products.
-While the oil industry has historically dominated, and continues to be the largest part of, Saudi Arabia's economy, for the past several years Saudi Arabia has also been concentrating on the diversification of its economy.
-These efforts have gained special importance in light of the onset in mid-2014 of the current low oil price environment.
-Based on preliminary figures for 2016, the non-oil sector of the economy contributed 74.1 per cent. and 72.1 per cent. to Saudi Arabia's nominal GDP in the years ended 31 December 2016 and 2015, respectively, and grew by 0.2 per cent. and 3.2 per cent. in real terms in the same time periods, with part of such growth being attributable to growth of 0.1 per cent. and 3.4 per cent. in real terms in the non-oil private sector in the years ended 31 December 2016 and 2015, respectively.
-Furthermore, the prioritisation by the Government of the non-oil private sector, which is a key element of the Government's economic diversification policy, resulted in the non-oil private sector contributing 50.6 per cent. and 49.5 per cent. to the nominal GDP of Saudi Arabia for the years ended 31 December 2016 and 2015, respectively.
+While the oil industry has historically dominated, and continues to be the largest part of, Saudi Arabia's economy.
+These efforts have gained special importance in light of the onset of low oil prices in mid-2014.

+Based on preliminary figures for 2019, the non-oil sector of the economy contributed 68.3 per cent. and 67.0 per cent. to Saudi Arabia's nominal GDP in the six month periods ended 30 June 2019 and 2018, respectively and grew by 3.3 per cent. in nominal terms for the six month period ended 30 June 2019.
+The non-oil sector of the economy contributed 65.9 per cent. and 70.6 per cent. to Saudi Arabia's nominal GDP and grew by 6.6 per cent. and 1.5 per cent. in nominal terms in the years ended 31 December 2018 and 2017, respectively.
+Furthermore, the prioritisation by the Government of the non-oil private sector, which is a key element of the Government's economic diversification policy, has contributed and is expected to continue to contribute to growth in the non-oil private sector of Saudi Arabia.

-The following table sets forth selected economic indicators for Saudi Arabia as at, and for each of the years ended, 31 December 2016, 2015, 2014, 2013 and 2012, respectively.
+The following table sets forth selected economic indicators for Saudi Arabia as at, and for each of the years ended, 31 December 2018, 2017, 2016, 2015 and 2014, respectively.